kedro-org/kedro-viz/README.md

 The following flags are available to toggle experimental features:

 - `oldgraph` - From release v3.8.0.
-Display old version of graph without improved graphing algorithm. (default `false`)
+Display old version of graph (dagre algorithm) without improved graphing algorithm. (default `false`)
 - `meta` - From release v3.7.0.
 Show node metadata panel on click. (default `false`)

 Please note that the `newgraph` flag is replaced by the `oldgraph` flag from release v3.8.0 onwards, where setting it as `true` would display the graph without the improved graphing algorithm, and vice versa.